 One of the most commonly asked questions regarding sleepers, other than where to source them at a good price, regards their dimensions.
 There is some variation, but the commonest sizes are...

 - Approximate length: 2.5 metres - 8 ft 6 inches

 - Approximate weight: 70Kg - 154lb (11 stone)

 Reclaimed railway sleepers are quite popular for the construction of terracing and steps , however, they can cause more problems than they solve, especially for gardeners, who will probably not appreciate the oils, tars, creosotes, British Rail coffee and whatever else was used to originally preserve the timbers.

 They should be laid on a concrete bed , 50-100mm thick, with a full haunch to the uphill edge and a small amount of haunch downhill, sufficient to keep the sleeper in place.
 For extra security, steel pins or wooden stakes could be driven in front of or through the sleeper, as is detailed below.

 While this may detract from the finished appearance of the sleepers, it's better than having an accident, and should be used wherever there are children, the infirm or the elderly.
-There are some traction paints available that may also be used, but these are even more noticeable than mesh!
+There are some traction paints available that may also be used, but these are often more noticeable than mesh!